sunlightpolicy/opendatapoliciesstatic/_documents/boulder-co-2017-04-24.md

 ## VIII.
 EXCEPTIONS/CHANGE

-This policy supersedes all previous policies covering the same or similar topics.
+<span class="g-future-review">This policy supersedes all previous policies covering the same or similar topics.
 Only the City Manager, Chief Innovation and Analytics Officer or the Information Technology Director may grant any exception to this policy.
-This policy may be reviewed and changed at any time.
+This policy may be reviewed and changed at any time.</span>